-• Please mark the extent to which you disagree or agree with each of the following statements about this school. Р q2c The principal/school leader encourages feedback from parents/guardians and the community through Г 420 regular meetings with parent/guardian and teacher leaders.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know Please mark the extent to which you disagree or agree with each of the following statements.
-The principal/school leader at this school Р q3a is strongly committed to shared decision making.
-D works to create a sense of community in the school. Р q3b • Р q3c promotes family and community involvement in the school.
+Please mark the extent to which you disagree or agree with each of the following statements.
+The principal/school leader at this school...

+- P q22 puts decisions made with families into action. - P q23 works to create a sense of community in the school. - P q24 ensures families are comfortable communicating with the school. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know

+Please mark the extent to which you disagree or agree with each of the following statements.

+- P q17 I see feedback from parents/guardians put into action at this school. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know

+S q3 I have the opportunity to work with adults at this school to make decisions and implement changes in important areas that impact my life (e.g. instruction, safety, conflict resolution, etc.).
 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know